Rosalila/BulletHellMaker/README.md

 ## Directory structure

-Follow the directory structure so the Shmup Maker detects your characters and stages.
+Follow the directory structure so the Bullet Hell Maker detects your characters and stages.

 ```
 Your game/
-│   shmup
+│   BulletHellGame
 │
 └───assets/
     │   config.json